F-I-D-O/Manuals/manuals/LLM.md

 - [`Frolicking`](https://claudionary.com/definition/frolicking/): fast creative thinking, that does not require to much research or other hard work.
 - [`Frosting`](https://claudionary.com/definition/frosting/): Adding final touches to the response, which is already complete, but maybe not perfect.
 - [`Gallivanting`](https://claudionary.com/definition/gallivanting/): Doing a wide search of previously unexlorted areas.
+- [`Gesticulating`](https://claudionary.com/definition/gesticulating/): Instead of thinking and processing, Claude is very sure about something.
 - [`Gitifying`](https://claudionary.com/definition/gitifying/): Working intensively with git, reading the history, etc.
 - [`Gusting`](https://claudionary.com/definition/gusting/): when the thinking is unstable, swithich between almost idle state to bursts of thoughts spending thousands of tokens.
 - [`Hashing`](https://claudionary.com/definition/hashing/): Splitting complex problem into smaller parts